MillerBrainObservatory/millerbrainobservatory.github.io/_sources/guides/mbo_servers.md

 ### Other Software

-- Fiji / imageJ
+- Fiji / ImageJ
 - Visual Studio Code
-- Visual Studio
 - git bash
 - wezterm
-- OBS Studio

 Contact a server administrator to inquire about adding additional software.
+Please do not install software without consulting an MBO admin.

 ## Connecting to Network Servers